mpoffald/sharpy/docs/examples.rst

 When the user has accepted or cancelled the subscription they will be redirected to the URLs passed into the creation call.
-You should always verify the status of the account with GetCheddar directly, rather than relying on the user visiting those URLs.
+You should always verify the status of the account with Cheddar directly, rather than relying on the user visiting those URLs.

 Paid Customers
 ==============